mihem/mihem.github.io/content/authors/admin/_index.md

 ## About Me

-I am a clinical scientist (physician and scientist) interested in neuroimmunology, data analysis with R and single cell transcriptomics.
+I am a clinical scientist (physician and scientist) interested in neuroimmunology, data analysis and single cell transcriptomics.
 I work as a resident physician in the Department of Neurology of the University Hospital Münster and am part of the [mzhlab](https://mzhlab.com).

 ### Interests:
   - Data analysis